-The School’s website may be found at www.roselynhouseschool.co.uk.
-This website is intended to convey our core values and excellence in the educational sector.
+The School’s website may be found at www.roselynhouseschool.co.uk .
+There is an additional website specific to The RHISE Service, www.rhise.net .
+These websites are intended to convey our core values and excellence in the educational sector.
 All members of staff are encouraged to give feedback concerning the site and new ideas and inclusions are welcome.
 All such input should be submitted to the Senior Leadership Team in the first instance.
 Only expressly authorised and designated members of staff are permitted to make changes to the website.

 All such information is regarded as confidential to the School and may not be reproduced electronically or otherwise for the purposes of passing it to any individual not directly employed by the School.
 Any exceptions to this must be authorised by Mr D Somers or the Headteacher, Deputy Headteacher or School Business Manager.